Plug-in electric vehicles in Norway: Effects on average fleet CO2 emissions

 A 2009 European Union regulation set a mandatory average CO_{2} emissions target for new cars of 130 g/km, that were phased in between 2012 and 2015.
 A target of 95 g/km will apply from 2021.
 This regulation applies to the average fleet emissions of new passenger cars sold in the European Union and EEA member states.
 A car manufacturer who fails to comply has to pay an "excess emissions premium" for each car registered according with amount of g/km of exceedance.
 The average emissions level of a new car sold in 2017 was significantly below the 2015 target, at 118.5 grams of CO_{2} per km.
 Norway achieved in 2016 the European target set for 2021, with average CO_{2} emissions for all new passenger cars registered in 2016 of 93 g/km, down 7 g/km from 2015.

 In order to reduce the country's greenhouse gas emissions, the Norwegian government pledged in 2012, among other measures, a target for the average fleet CO_{2} emission rate of new passenger cars of 85 g/km by 2020, 10 g/km lower than the European Commission's targets for 2021.

 As a result of its fast growing EV market penetration, average fleet CO_{2} emissions have been falling in Norway from month to month.
 Average CO_{2} emissions for all new passenger cars registered in 2017 was 82 g/km, down from 93 g/km in 2016, and below the government's target of 85 grams set for 2020.
 With all-electric cars accounting for just over 5% of the total stock of passenger cars registered at the end of 2017, Norway achieved its transportation emissions target three years before the pledged deadline.

 In September 2018, the average CO_{2} emissions from all first-time registered new passenger cars achieved a new record low of 55 g/km, down from 71 g/km in September 2017.
 An explanation of the new records, among other things, is found in the record sales of all-electric cars that took place in September 2018, when for the first time ever, zero emissions cars stood for almost half of passenger car sales for a month (45.3%).
 Such a large number of electric cars caused a record low average fleet CO_{2} emissions.
 Annual average new passenger car fleet CO_{2} emissions reached an all-time low in 2019 with 60 g/km, 11 g/km lower than in 2018.
-Nevertheless, the average for gasoline-powered cars declined only 1 g/km from 2018 to 93 g/km, while diesel-powered cars increase their average CO_{2} emissions from 131 g/km in 2018 to 134 g/km in 2019.
+Nevertheless, the average for petrol-driven cars declined only 1 g/km from 2018 to 93 g/km, while diesel-powered cars increase their average CO_{2} emissions from 131 g/km in 2018 to 134 g/km in 2019.
 The net gain in reduction of average fleet CO_{2} emissions is due to the large market share of 42.4% of new car sales achieved by the all-electric segment in 2019 (including 29 fuel cell hydrogen vehicles).